-Behavioral has a special team of nurses and clinical staff.
+Behavioral Health has a special team of nurses and clinical staff.
 This team reviews requests for hospital admissions and other treatments.
-The process is called utilization management

-(UM).
-Behavioral UM decisions are based on what is right for our members and what is covered.
-Behavioral does not reward anyone who makes UM decisions with money or other incentives for denying or limiting services to members.
-Behavioral does not give financial rewards for UM decisions that result in fewer services or less care.
-If you have questions about how the behavioral team makes care decisions, please contact Behavioral Member Services at 1-833-470-0578.
+The process is called utilization management (UM).
+Behavioral Health UM decisions are based on what is right for our members and what is covered.
+Behavioral Health does not reward anyone who makes UM decisions with money or other incentives for denying or limiting services to members.
+Behavioral Health does not give financial rewards for UM decisions that result in fewer services or less care.
+If you have questions about how the Behavioral Health team makes care decisions, please contact Behavioral Health Member Services at 1-833-470-0578.